 For a detailed walkthrough of each stage, read our guide to the first-time buyer mortgage process.

-First-time buyers in England and Northern Ireland benefit from stamp duty relief, which can save you thousands of pounds compared to what a home mover would pay.
-Under the current rules, first-time buyers pay no stamp duty on the first £300,000 of a property purchase, and 5% on the portion between £300,001 and £500,000.
+First-time buyers in England and Northern Ireland pay no stamp duty on properties up to £300,000, and just 5% on the portion between £300,001 and £500,000 — a relief that can save you thousands of pounds compared to what a home mover would pay.
 If the property costs more than £500,000, the relief does not apply and standard rates are charged.

 For example, on a £350,000 property, a first-time buyer would pay £2,500 in stamp duty (5% on £50,000), compared to £7,500 for a home mover.
 That is a saving of £5,000.